Conservation and restoration of panel paintings: Storage

 Typical storage units in museums include sliding screens or slotted shelves made out of MDF and heat-treated wood coated in polyurethane.
 "S" hooks are used to hang objects with the proper hanging hardware (e.g. D-Rings or eye brackets with picture wire) onto a screen.
 Temporary storage solutions include the use of ethafoam, moving/packing blankets, and archival corrugated cardboard.
 These storage methods are employed in order to minimize exposure to heat, light, and humidity, and pests.
-All exposure is cumulative so it is important to plan carefully the challenges of exhibition conditions, as well as transportation and storage of objects when they are not being displayed.
+All exposure is cumulative, so it is important to carefully assess the challenges of exhibition conditions, as well as transportation, and storage of objects when they are not being displayed.
 As objects become more fragile over time, the ability to display them can be challenged by deterioration concerns.